 MEDI 201 - Orientation to Medical Imaging (1) Topics include the history of medical imaging, the technologist's role on the health care team, equipment, clinical settings and the various modalities in diagnostic imaging.
 (Formerly RADT 201 Orientation to Medical Imaging.)
 Prerequisite: BIOL 231 and MATH 209.
 Offered: Fall, Spring.

 MEDI 202 - Introduction to Medical Imaging (1.5) Presents the history of various specialties in medical imaging, and the technologist's role in the health care team.
 Safety and ethics, accreditation, certification and professional organizations will also be discussed.
 Prerequisite: MEDI 201 or RADT 201, and acceptance into a medical imaging clinical program.
 Offered: Fall.

-MEDI 255 - Patient Care Interventions for Allied Health (1.5) Includes patient interactions, history taking, recording vital signs, transport, immobilization, and infection control.
-An introduction to pharmacology, contrast media, and medical emergencies will be included.
-(Formerly RADT 255 Patient Care Interventions for Allied Health.)
-Prerequisite: MEDI 201 or RADT 201, and acceptance into a medical imaging clinical program.
-Offered: Fall.
+MEDI 203 – Complete Introduction to Medical Imaging (3)

+Students learn about the history of imaging, discovery of x-rays, and the specialties.
+Student’s time-management, safety and professional ethics will be emphasized.

+Prerequisite: Acceptance into a Medical Imaging Clinical Program

+Offered: Fall

+MEDI 205 – Medical Terminology in Medical Imaging (1)

+Students will become proficient in the basic medical terminology utilized in medical imaging.

+Prerequisite: Acceptance into a Medical Imaging Clinical Program

+Offered: Fall

+MEDI 255 – Patient Care in Medical Imaging (3)

+Students will learn the patient care skills needed for safe practice in the healthcare environment.

+Prerequisite: Acceptance into a Medical Imaging Clinical Program

+Offered: Fall

+MEDI 308 – Professional Behavior in Medical Imaging (3)

+Through role play and scenarios, students will learn and practice essential verbal and nonverbal communication skills necessary for the healthcare environment.
+Students will learn.

+Prerequisite: Acceptance into a Medical Imaging Clinical Program

+Offered: Fall

+MEDI 309 – Sectional Anatomy in Medical Imaging (3)

+Students will learn the of anatomical structures of the human body.
+Topics include relationship of structures to surrounding tissues and location of structures on multiple imaging planes.

+Prerequisite: Acceptance into a Medical Imaging Clinical Program

+Offered: Fall

+MEDI 410 – Pathology in Medical Imaging (3)

+Students will be shown how disease processes are diagnosed using medical imaging.
+They will learn how disease processes work and recognize the appearance of diseases through different modalities.

+Prerequisite: MEDI 309

+Offered: Fall

+MEDI 463 – Senior Seminar in Medical Imaging (3)

+In their final year, medical imaging students will complete an approved project and present their results in a public seminar.

+Prerequisite: DMS 433 or MEDI 410

+Offered: Spring

 MEDI 491-494 - Independent Study in Medical Imaging (1-4) The experimental aspects and recent advances in different fields of medical imaging are examined.
 A research project in the field is required.
 Prerequisite: Acceptance into a Medical Imaging Clinical Program, consent of instructor, program director and dean.
 Offered: As needed.

+NMT - Nuclear Medicine Technology

-MEDT - MedNMT 231 - Clinical Observation (3.5)
+NMT 231 - Clinical Observation (3.5)

 The clinical practice of nuclear medicine is introduced, with emphasis on hospital policies and procedures, radiation safety, and patient care.
 Practical experience is given in observing and applying health care principles.
 10.5 contact hours.